-The Louis Stokes Educational Scholarship (STOKES) Program is for a small number of high-achieving and committed college seniors and graduate students interested in a career in public service.
-STOKES offers tuition assistance to students enrolled at accredited colleges or universities, while also providing challenging summer work, and guaranteed employment in their field of study upon graduation from this highly competitive program.
-Minorities, women and the disabled needing financial assistance to complete their undergraduate education are strongly encouraged to apply.
+The Louis Stokes Educational Scholarship (STOKES) Program is for a small number of high-achieving high school seniors and college freshman and sophomores interested in a career in public service.
+STOKES is a needs based program offering tuition assistance to students enrolled at accredited colleges or universities, while also providing challenging summer work, and guaranteed employment in their field of study upon graduation.
 Students attend classes full-time during the academic year, and work at DIA during the summer in positions related to their course of study.
-While in school, students must maintain an overall cumulative grade point average (GPA) of and 3.0 on a 4.0 scale (or its equivalent) for each semester/quarter thereafter.
+While in the program, students must maintain an overall cumulative grade point average (GPA) of and 3.0 on a 4.0 scale (or its equivalent).

 To be eligible for a STOKES assignment, candidates must:

 Be enrolled or seeking enrollment in a baccalaureate degree program.